 The newly revised DCNR Watershed Education (WE) Database provides a place for all participating WE schools to enter field investigation data.

 View the collection of DCNR Water Basin maps for Pennsylvania.

-Pennsylvania streams tell a story; a story of wildlife that live along muddy banks or hide in quiet pools; a story of people who make their homes in its basin, quench thirst from its waters, harness its power, irrigate crops or enjoy it for recreation.
+Pennsylvania’s streams tell a story; a story of wildlife that live along muddy banks or hide in quiet pools; a story of people who make their homes in its basin and quench thirst from its waters.